espressomd/espresso/maintainer/walberla_kernels/Readme.md

 # Generation of kernels for Walberla

-The scripts in this directory generate the .cpp/hpp kernels for lattice-based algorithm.
+The scripts in this directory generate the .cpp/.hpp kernels for lattice-based algorithms.

 WARNING: The code generation sorts the arguments alphabetically by symbol name.
-If you rename something, you may have to adapt the order of arguments in calling code!
+If you rename something, you may have to adapt the order of arguments in the calling code!

-The following dependencies needs to be in the Python path:
+The following dependencies need to be in the Python path:

 * pystencils (https://i10git.cs.fau.de/pycodegen/pystencils)
 * lbmpy (https://i10git.cs.fau.de/pycodegen/lbmpy/)